teamputtygen/hn-docs/docs/researcher/docker-swarm.rst

 Deploy Docker Swarm
 ===================

-Running Docker in "Swarm" mode allows you to deploy and control a cluster of machines running the Docker Engine.
+Running Docker in "`Swarm`_" mode allows you to deploy and control a cluster of machines running the Docker Engine.
 The Docker Swarm component in Nuvla_ automates the installation, configuration, and deployment of a swarm.

-The `Docker Swarm`_ component can be found in the WorkSpace or App Store on Nuvla (or by clicking the link!).
+The `Docker Swarm component`_ can be found in the WorkSpace or App Store on Nuvla (or by clicking the link!).
 After finding the component, you can deploy a swarm by: